openbraininstitute/entitycore/docs/API.md

     frontend to work w/ this file would be much faster than having to hit the API each time to get

+Future work would include using ltree from postgresql to make doing lookups and such easier: https://www.postgresql.org/docs/current/ltree.html

 To be looked at more:
 ```
     files/